antvis/G2Plot/examples/column/group/index.en.md

 ---
-title: Stacked Column Chart
+title: Grouped Column Chart
-order: 1
+order: 2
 ---

 Description about this component.